koskath/arete2/course_content/SC/final_md_files/Lecture12/lecture_12_slide_49.md

-The image displays a thin, elongated RFID tag with intricate metallic antenna patterns on a rectangular substrate.
+# The image in slide 49 of lecture 12 displays a thin, elongated RFID tag with intricate metallic antenna patterns on a rectangular substrate.

 1. **Substrate**:
    - Color: Light background